tonyofrancis/Fetch/README.md

 By default Fetch uses the HttpUrlConnection client via the HttpUrlConnectionDownloader to download requests.
 Add the following Gradle dependency to your application's build.gradle to use the OkHttp Downloader instead.
-You can create your own custom downloaders if necessary.
+You can create your custom downloaders if necessary.
 See the Java docs for details.

 ```java